dmenne/custom-radio/README.md

 Thanks to [@travist](https://github.com/formio/angular-formio/issues/544).

+### Cypress E2E Test

+Some Cypress tests have been added.
+Use `ng e2e` to start;  have some coffee ready, the first start may need more than 1 minute.

-### Fortawesome
+### Fortawesomes

 Using [fortawesome](https://www.npmjs.com/package/@fortawesome/angular-fontawesome) for access to  version 5.x fontawesome now.
 [Workaround](https://github.com/formio/angular-formio/issues/547) for missing icons.
+Future versions of formio will support version 5.x icons.

 ### Custom Components in angular-formio still buggy

 `onInit` of the component is called 6 times when a key in any editor is pressed.
 Reported [as #507](<https://github.com/formio/angular-formio/issues/507>).

+### Infinite loops

+Here is a [reproducable case](https://github.com/dmenne/custom-radio/blob/a4a2bbb331e55f2aa2b3023a5f3fb983e3078f20/cypress/integration/spec.ts#L83-L87) that generates an infinite loop in the browser: